DoubleBridges/weather_app/README.md

 # weather_app

-A basic flutter weather app using native locationAPI's and http requests
+A basic flutter weather app using native location API's and http requests